parallelbeings/CRC32_Check_Flash_Dump/README.md

-# CRC32_Check_Flash_Dump

-## Utility to find CRC32 checksum tables or entries in a binary dumped from a SPI/I2C NOR flash
+## Utility to find CRC32 checksum tables or entries in a binary read from a SPI/I2C NOR flash

 When we dump a flash memory in an embedded device we would like to check whether the binary has stored an CRC32 checksum with it.
 The checksum can be either in a table or an entry after each block/sector/page.